kubeflow/website/content/docs/started/k8s/kfctl-k8s-istio.md

 Follow these steps to deploy Kubeflow:

-1. Download the latest `kfctl` release from the [Kubeflow releases page](https://github.com/kubeflow/kubeflow/releases/) and unpack it:
+1. Download the latest kfctl release from the [Kubeflow releases page](https://github.com/kubeflow/kubeflow/releases/) and unpack it:
     ```
     tar -xvf kfctl_<release tag>_<platform>.tar.gz
     ```

 1. Run the following commands to set up and deploy Kubeflow.
-The code below includes an optional command to add the binary `kfctl` to your path.
-If you don't add the binary to your path, you must use the full path to the `kfctl` binary each time you run it.
+The code below includes an optional command to add the kfctl binary to your path.
+If you don't add the binary to your path, you must use the full path to the kfctl binary each time you run it.

    ```bash
    # Add kfctl to PATH, to make the kfctl binary easier to use.